-About Paxil Lawsuits & Litigation
+About Paxil Settlements & Litigation

 Paxil, a Selective Serotonin Reuptake Inhibitor (SSRI) antidepressant, has been linked to severe birth defects if it is taken by a woman during her pregnancy.
 Paxil may increase the birth defect risks of Persistent Pulmonary Hypertension (PPHN), as well as heart, lung, abdominal, cranial and/or facial defects, clubfoot and other birth defects.
 Taken by adults, Paxil can also cause significant weight gain.
 For children, adolescents and young adults, the drug has been shown to increase the risk of suicidal thoughts in short-term, placebo-balanced studies of major depressive disorder (MDD) and other psychiatric disorders.